Skip to content

 Transition routing transitions[] platform shell author User choices, context seeds, silent redirects, confirmations

 Workflow sequencing uses workflow_sequences[].
-Treat this data as workflow sequence metadata, not shell navigation or workflow-local MFJ.
+Treat this data as workflow sequence metadata, not shell navigation or workflow-local task batching.
 If a sequence includes an entry transition as its first step, entrypoints[] points to that transition for actual route entry.

-Do not put MFJ graphs in the global registry.
+Do not put task batch graphs in the global registry.

 Hard Rules